mattmcgiv/hello-world-aws-lambda-rust-cdk/README.md

-# Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+# "Hello World" AWS Lambda (Rust) CDK

+This project uses CDK to create a lambda function from a zip file in S3.

+In this case the lambda was built and then deployed to s3 using the https://github.com/awslabs/aws-lambda-rust-runtime project:

+`cargo lambda build --release`

+`cargo lambda deploy --s3-bucket hello-world-aws-lambda-rust-runtime`

 ## Useful commands